 It indicates that the exact origin of the virus is still unclear.
-Scientists view that there are still many grey areas as to origin of viruses that causes SARS-Cov-2.
+Scientists view that there are still many grey areas as to the origin of viruses that causes SARS-Cov-2.

-Comparative genomic analyses have shown that SARS-CoV-2 belongs to the group of Betacoronaviruses and that it is very close to SARS-CoV, responsible for 2002 epidemic of acute pneumonia in Chinese province of Guangdong.
+Comparative genomic analyses have shown that SARS-CoV-2 belongs to the group of Betacoronaviruses and that it is very close to SARS-CoV, responsible for the 2002 epidemic of acute pneumonia in the Chinese province of Guangdong.

-Bats, in particular Rhinolophus species constitute the reservoir of the SARS-CoV and SARS-CoV-2 viruses.
+Bats, in particular, Rhinolophus species constitute the reservoir of the SARS-CoV and SARS-CoV-2 viruses.

 About the size of Covid-19

 A SARS-CoV-2 virus is technically known as virion, and is about 90 nanometres across—around a millionth the volume of the sort of cells it infects in the human lung.

 The SARS-Cov-2 virus contains four different proteins and a strand of RNA—a molecule which, like DNA, can store genetic information as a sequence of chemical letters called nucleotides.

 How Covid-19 spreads?

 There are two major ways that the virus is thought to spread.
 Firstly, it spreads from person to person through respiratory droplets when an infected person coughs or sneezes, and secondly from contact with contaminated surfaces.